Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-Students needing accommodations should first complete the Disability Services Request Form.
+Students needing accommodations should first complete the Accommodations Services Request Form.
 In addition, documentation of the disability from a licensed clinical professional should also be included.
-Students should provide these documents to the coordinator of Special Services to begin the process for receiving accommodations.
+Students should provide these documents to an accommodations case manager in the ACE Center to begin the process for receiving accommodations.

-All inquiries about referrals to clinical professional who administer testing, modifications to accommodations, and temporary accommodations, should be directed to the coordinator of Special Services.
+All inquiries about referrals to clinical professional who administer testing, modifications to accommodations, and temporary accommodations, should be directed to an accommodations case manager.

 View Benedictine University's Disability Accommodations Policy (Sept.
 2020).

 Please read the Policy to Request Accommodations (Sept 2020) for complete details.